Casino revenue in Missouri was down somewhat in May in monthly as well as year-over-year comparisons.

 As usual, the St. Louis market led the state for revenue in May.
 The four casinos there typically combine for about half of the state’s total and that was the case again last month, with $81.4 million in revenue.

-St. Charles’ Ameristar Casino topped all Missouri casinos with $25.2 million for May’s adjusted gross revenue (AGR).
+St. Charles’ Ameristar Casino topped all MO casinos with $25.2 million for May’s adjusted gross revenue (AGR).
 Ameristar reported $20.4 million in revenue from slots and $4.55 million from table games, according to Missouri Gaming Commission figures.

 River City Casino followed with $22.8 million for May, then Hollywood Casino & Hotel St. Louis at $20.76 million and the newly rebranded Horseshoe St. Louis, which had been known as Lumiere Place, reporting $12.57 million.